-In 1990, Steve Jobs famously said that personal computers were "a bicyle for the mind".
+In a 1990 interview, Steve Jobs famously stated that personal computers were "a bicycle for the mind".
 A deeply personal tool that could multiply the possibilities of its user, become a trusted partner, an extension of yourself.

 I sit in front of a Mac all day and that's not how it feels.

-My computer is immensely powerful.
-It can do a 1000 things at once.
+Computers are immeasurably more powerful now than in 1990.
+My computer can do a 1000 things at once.
 But I can’t.

-I can't focus when I use it.
+I can't focus.
+Notifications keep piling up, messages and e-mails and entertainment are always a mere Cmd+Tab away.
 It's like some invisible boss kicked me out of my office and forced me to work in an open floor plan.
+I want my office back.

-I don't want to be notified, I don't need a tour of your new features, I don't want to be reminded to take a break, I want to feel at peace.
+I don't want to be notified.
+I don't need a tour of your new features.
+I should not need a break.
+I just want to feel at peace.
 Content, slow but steady.

 The way I feel when I ride my bike.